Understanding Ovarian Cancer

 There are three types of cells in the ovaries: epithelial, germ and stromal.
 Each type can develop different kinds of cancerous tumours.
 The most common type of ovarian cancer (90% of cases) is epithelial ovarian cancer.
 Less common (5% to 10% of cases) is germ cell ovarian cancer, and least common is stromal cell cancer (under 5%).

-In Canada, about 2,800 women are diagnosed with ovarian cancer each year – about one in every 71 women.
-Unfortunately, because the disease is often detected in its later stages, the mortality rate is high: the five-year survival rate is 45%.
+In Canada, an estimated 2,800 women will be diagnosed with ovarian cancer in 2017.
+Unfortunately, because the disease is often detected in its later stages, the mortality rate is high: about 1,800 of those cases will be fatal.
 There is not yet a screening test or a vaccine for ovarian cancer.

 Risk factors for germ cell and stromal ovarian cancer are not well understood.
 We have a better understanding of risk factors associated with the most common type, epithelial ovarian cancer, and tumours of borderline malignancy (epithelial tumours that resemble cancer but have not grown into surrounding tissues).
 According to the Canadian Cancer Society, these are the known risk factors:

-There is no definite way to prevent ovarian cancer, but there are some factors that reduce the risk:
+There is no definite way to prevent ovarian cancer, but there are some factors that can help reduce the risk:

 Signs and symptoms